MartinTichovsky/jest-collector/README.md

 // it returns statistics for all registered functions/components
 // which do not have a parent, they are rendered on the top
 // of the render tree.
 You can combine all available options
-// get only specific components with data-testid or parent etc. collector.getStats({ parent: null });
+// get only specific components with data-testid or parent etc collector.getStats({ parent: null });

-// it returns statistics for the SimpleComponent only.
+// it returns statistics for SimpleComponent only.
 Every
 // registered SimpleComponent will be included in the
-// statisctics, if there will be only one result, it returns
+// statisctics.
+If there will be only one result, it returns
-// an object, if there will be more results, it returns an array collector.getStats(SimpleComponent.name);
+// an object.
+If there will be more results, it returns an array collector.getStats(SimpleComponent.name);

-// it returns statistics for the SimpleComponent with data-testid
+// it returns statistics for SimpleComponent with data-testid
 // equal to "test-id".
 You can filter the results with other
 // available options such as parent, nthChild etc. If there
-// will be more matching results, it returns an array collector.getStats(SimpleComponent.name, { dataTestId: "test-id" });
+// are more matching results, it returns an array collector.getStats(SimpleComponent.name, { dataTestId: "test-id" });
 ```